 Recruitment and Admission of Medical Physics Residents

 Recruitment of residents takes place annually, and begins with an advertisement placed in the Training Programs section of the AAPM web-site.
-The advertisement is placed each year on approximately October 15 for matriculation by the prospective resident to the program on July 1 of the following year.
+The advertisement is placed each year in October for matriculation by the prospective resident to the program on July 1 of the following year.
 The advertisement specifies qualifications required of applicants, and a date after which further applications are no longer accepted.
 The advertisement also provides contact information to the administrator to the director of the residency program, who responds to all inquiries with a document that specifies what is required in an application.

 Stanford is participating in the Medical Physics Residency match program and will not consider applications outside the program.
 Interested candidates seeking the application package should apply at MP-RAP.
 Please search Stanford University Medical Physics Residency to find our openings.
 Our NMS number is 10511.

 A complete application must be submitted through the AAPM Medical Physics Residency Application Program (MP-RAP).

 Interested candidates seeking further information should contact Ana Diaz.